SAD NOTE: We lost this wonderful eastern North Carolina treasure in 2018 to a devastating fire.

 The original building of board and batten cypress was built in 1936 as a fish camp for the men who would go to the river to hunt, fish and tell tales; we still have fish camps, folks who like to fish and folks who like to tell fish tales.

 It is all about the fresh water herring that used to be so abundant in this fast moving, turbulent river.
-Sally and Leslie Gardner have been the owners of the Cypress Grill for 34 years.
-Crystal McLaurin along with family members and a staff of eight folks help Miss Sally in the kitchen.
+Sally and Leslie Gardner managed the Cypress Grill for years.

-For the past few years the herring population has dwindled dramatically and currently there is a moratorium on catching herring in the Roanoke.
+For the past few years the herring population has dwindled dramatically and currently there has been a moratorium on catching herring in the Roanoke.

 Ted Gardner from Virginia Beach grew up on Gardner’s Creek (not far from the Cypress Grill) remembers when he could throw a net overboard almost anywhere on the creek and catch so many herring that it took several folks to haul in the catch.
 “We thought the herring would always be there.”